Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**13th April 2015**

+* Fixed typo: "legendary_action_notess" to "legendary_action_notes"
+* Increased size on damage field for NPC Actions
+* Added an additional attack type to NPC Actions: "Line".
+I will add more in the future

 **12th April 2015**

 * Background attribute updated so that the textarea matches the default sheet and the background in the header is a new attribute.